joelwilliamson/blog/_posts/2014-09-29-quantum-operators.md

 end
 ```

-As an example of a type that satisfies these constraints, I'll define a module that represents functions from the integers in [-5,5] to the complex plane.
+As an example of a type that satisfies these constraints, I willl define a module that represents functions from the integers in [-5,5] to the complex plane.

 ```ocaml
 module IntegralFunction = struct